aalexandr6/JavaCodeQuiz/README.md

  - [Questions](#questions)

 ## Project Description
-A Timed Javascript quiz on fundamentals that stores high scores to see progress
+A timed Javascript quiz on fundamentals that stores high scores to see progress

 ## Installation
     None